Research and Creative Activity Fair FAQs

 Q: Who can participate?

-A: All UNO students from all disciplines, departments, and degree levels, inlcuding engineering students from the Pacific Street campus, are welcome to present.
+A: All UNO students from all disciplines, departments, and degree levels, inlcuding engineering students from the UNL College of Engineering on the Scott Campus, are welcome to present.
 You must have a faculty advisor who worked with you regarding the project.
+Follow the guidelines for additional information.

 Q: What types of presentations are possible?